anodyne/nova/README.md

 * added a page that level 2 bans are redirected to
 * added the validation error image to the assets directory
 * added the assignment image to the admin \_base directory
+* added seaquest dsv to the available genres
 * updated the applications report to show email address and IP address of the user who applied
 * updated the email sent to the game master from the join form to show the IP address of the applicant
 * updated the contact form to be simpler and use proper form validation